Variables are "containers" for storing information.

 The example above can be rewritten like this:

-When a function is completed, all of its variables are normally deleted.
-However, sometimes you want a local variable to not be deleted.
+Normally, when a function is completed/executed, all of its variables are deleted.
+However, sometimes we want a local variable NOT to be deleted.
+We need it for a further job.

 To do this, use the static keyword when you first declare the variable: